Breastfeed babies if you want, pope tells mothers in Sistine Chapel

-Unlike his predecessors, who usually delivered long and theology-laden homilies at the yearly baptism event, the pope offered a brief, improvised homily of some 300 words centered on the children.
+Unlike his predecessors, who usually delivered long and theology-laden homilies at the yearly baptism event, the pope offered a brief, improvised homily of some 300 words centred on the children.

 "Today the choir will sing but the most beautiful choir of all is the choir of the infants who will make a noise.
 Some will cry because they are not comfortable or because they are hungry," he said in a familiar, relaxed tone to the parents.